-Researchers in a 2011 study found that meditation significantly improved insomnia and overall sleep patterns.
+Researchers in a found that meditation significantly improved insomnia and overall sleep patterns.
 Participants attended a weekly meditation class, a daylong retreat, and practiced at home over the course of a few months.

 You can meditate as often as you like.
 If you don’t have time for a longer session, aim to do 15 minutes in the morning or evening.
 Consider joining a meditation group once a week to stay motivated.
 You may also choose to do an online guided meditation.

 Meditation is safe to practice, but it has the potential to bring up strong emotions.
 If you feel it is causing you further angst or turmoil, discontinue the practice.

 Repeating a mantra or positive affirmation repeatedly can help focus and calm your mind.
 Mantras are said to produce feelings of relaxation by quieting the mind.

 Researchers in a taught women who are homeless to repeat a mantra silently throughout the day and before sleeping.
 Participants who continued to use the mantra over the course of a week experienced reduced levels of insomnia.

 You may choose a mantra in Sanskrit, English, or another language.
 Search online for ideas or create one that feels right for you.
 Choose a mantra that you find pleasant and calming.
 It should be a simple, positive statement in the present tense.
 A good mantra will allow you to continually focus on the repetition of sound, which will enable you to relax and go to sleep.

 Chant the mantra mentally or aloud, keeping your focus on the words.
 Gently bring your mind back to the mantra each time it wanders.
 You may also play music with chanting.
 Feel free to recite your mantra as often as you like.
 You might choose another mantra to use in the daytime.